 It must be tough being what Rick Steves calls the ‘most beautiful castle in Europe‘.
-While Neuschwanstein Castle gets all the love from Instagram and foreign visitors as the castle that inspired Disney’s Sleeping Beauty creation, we concur with Mr. Steves.
-Burg Eltz Castle is absolutely one of the most beautiful and well-preserved medieval castles we’ve ever visited anywhere in Europe.
+While Neuschwanstein Castle gets all the love as the castle that inspired Disney’s Sleeping Beauty creation, we agree that Burg Eltz Castle is one of the most beautiful and well-preserved fairytale castles you can visit on a road trip in Germany.

 The 12th century castle of Burg Eltz is located in Moselkern near the Mosel River, near some of the most romantic towns in Rhineland in central Germany.
 It was built 850 years ago, and has remained in the same branch (the Rübenach and Rodendorf branch) of the Eltz family for 33 generations.
 Burg Eltz Castle is still privately owned but in a special arrangement with the German government, it is open to the public as a national historic site.